wultra/mobile-utility-server/docs/Configuration.md

 }'
 ```

-## Adding New Certificate Fingerprint
+## Adding New Certificate

-Whenever your TLS/SSL certificate is about to expire, you need to add a new replacement fingerprint into the database.
+Whenever your TLS/SSL certificate is about to expire, you need to add a new replacement certificate and associated fingerprint into the database.

-There are several ways to add a new fingerprint.
+There are several ways to add a new certificate.

 ### Fetching Certificate Based on Domain